SixArm/json-to-usv-rust-crate/README.md

 * --style-symbols : Set the style to use symbols, such as "␟" for Unit Separator.

-* --style-liners : Set the style to use liners wrapping every symbol, such as "\n␟\n" for Unit Separator.

-* --style-sheets : Set the style similar to spreadsheet sheets, such as "␟" for Unit Separator and "␟\n" for Record Separator.
+Options for USV layout:

+* --layout-0: Show each item with no line around it.
+This is no layout, in other words one long line.

+* --layout-1: Show each item with one line around it.
+This is like single-space lines for long form text.

+* --layout-2: Show each item with two lines around it.
+This is like double-space lines for long form text.

+* --layout-units: Show each unit on one line.
+This can be helpful for line-oriented tools.

+* --layout-records: Show each record on one line.
+This is like a typical spreadsheet sheet export.

+* --layout-groups: Show each group on one line.
+This can be helpful for folio-oriented tools.

+* --layout-files: Show one file on one line.
+This can be helpful for archive-oriented tools.

 Options for command line tools:

-* -h --help : Print help
+* -h, --help : Print help

-* -V --version : Print version
+* -V, --version : Print version

-* -v --verbose... : Set the verbosity level: 0=none, 1=error, 2=warn, 3=info, 4=debug, 5=trace.
+* -v, --verbose... : Set the verbosity level: 0=none, 1=error, 2=warn, 3=info, 4=debug, 5=trace.
 Example: --verbose …

 * --test : Print test output for debugging, verifying, tracing, and the like.
 Example: --test